ServiceStack/locode/www/docs/auditing.md

 Services & Auto UIs in Locode, API Explorer & Swagger UI.
 At the same time when needed the default behavior can be overridden at multiple levels, from custom AutoQuery implementations on the server to custom UIs on the client.

-For completeness, the entire code base used to implement the Bookings CRUD implementation is below:
+For completeness, the entire source code used to implement the Bookings CRUD implementation is below:

 ```csharp
 public class Booking : AuditBase